Our Top Air Pollution Causes

 Cars, Trucks & ATVs

 Exhaust from cars is a significant contributor to the particulate pollution problem.
 Being the single occupant in a vehicle on a regular basis adds pollution to the air.
-Further, driving off-road vehicles (OHV) on dirt and unpaved roads stir up particulate matter that pollutes our air unnecessarily.
+Further, driving off-highway vehicles (OHV) on dirt and unpaved roads stir up particulate matter that pollutes our air unnecessarily.
 OHV activity is restricted on most high pollution advisory days.

 Leaf Blowers and Lawn & Garden Equipment